ethereum-optimism/community-hub/src/docs/protocol/deposit-flow.md

 ::: tip Debugging

-   For debugging you can ask the L2 cross domain messenger the state of the transaction.
+   To debug deposit transactions you can ask the L2 cross domain messenger for the state of the transaction.

-   1. Look in Etherscan to see the `FailedRelayedMessage` event.
+   1. Look on Etherscan to see the `FailedRelayedMessage` event.
       Set `MSG_HASH` to that value.

    1. To check if the message is listed as failed, run this: